HOW TO TRANSPLANT

 - Dig the new planting hole and have it ready before the transplant.
 Dig the hole two-three times as wide as the root ball, but no deeper.
 Moisten the hole before installing the root ball to help reduce transplant shock.

-- Tie the lower branches up to protect them and keep them out of your way while digging.
+- Mark one of the branches with a string or other marker to denote its orientation to North, South, East or West.
+You’ll want to replant it with the same orientation.
+Tie the lower branches up to protect them and keep them out of your way while digging.

 - Gently remove the topsoil from the top of the roots near the trunk and mark the area to be dug.
 In order to include newly-grown roots, mark four-six inches further out from the trench where the roots were pruned.
 Begin digging outside of this mark.